AdamJeddy/For-Future-Me/_posts/Why-We-Sleep/2022-05-24-Why-We-Sleep.md

 - Practice does not make perfect.
 It is practice, followed by a night of sleep, that leads to perfection.
 - The 100-meter sprint superstar Usain Bolt has, on many occasions, taken naps in the hours before breaking the world record, and before Olympic finals in which he won gold.

+> Ever wondered how sleep affects memory?
+Dreams play a crucial role in memory consolidation.
+{: .prompt-tip }

 ### 7: Too Extreme for the Guinness Book of World Records: Sleep Deprivation and the Brain
 - Risks associated with sleep deprivation are considered to be far, far higher.
 Unacceptably high, in fact, based on the evidence.
 - With chronic sleep restriction over months or years, an individual will actually acclimate to their impaired performance, lower alertness, and reduced energy levels.
 That low-level exhaustion becomes their accepted norm, or baseline.
 - 60 years of scientific research prevent me from accepting anyone who tells me that he or she can “get by on just four or five hours of sleep a night just fine.”
 - After 30 years of intensive research, we can now answer many of the questions posed earlier.
 The recycle rate of a human being is around 16 hours.
 After 16 hours of being awake, the brain begins to fail.
 Humans need more than 7 hours of sleep each night to maintain cognitive performance.
 After 10 days of just 7 hours of sleep, the brain is as dysfunctional as it would be after going without sleep for 24 hours.
 3 full nights of recovery sleep (i.e., more nights than a weekend) are insufficient to restore performance back to normal levels after a week of short sleeping.
 Finally, the human mind cannot accurately sense how sleep-deprived it is when sleep-deprived.

+> Beware of chronic sleep deprivation!
+Prioritize at least 7 hours of sleep for optimal cognitive function.
+{: .prompt-danger }

 - Power naps may momentarily increase basic concentration under conditions of sleep deprivation, as can caffeine up to a certain dose.
 - (Context: study done on Bipolar patients) I find it to be an ethically difficult experiment to appreciate, but the scientists had importantly demonstrated that a lack of sleep is a causal trigger of a psychiatric episode of mania or depression.
 - Depression is not, as you may think, just about the excess presence of negative feelings.
 Major depression has as much to do with absence of positive emotions, a feature described as anhedonia: the inability to gain pleasure from normally pleasurable experiences, such as food, socializing, or sex.